 - Acquired or delayed onset: appears later in life

-If you think you are suffering from hearing loss, make an appointment today so that we can diagnose the severity and teach you about the many hearing aid options available.
+If you think you have hearing loss, make an appointment today.
+We can tell you the severity of your hearing loss and teach you about your hearing aid options.
 Request an appointment today!